msramalho/Pyhparser/README.md

 So far only **one** minor drawback exists, which is the `key` of a [dict](#4-dictionaries-dict), in python can be any [immutable](https://stackoverflow.com/questions/8056130/immutable-vs-mutable-types) variable.
 Of these, Pyhparser accepts all except `frozenset` as a key.
 Meaning you cannot have (in Pyhparser, but you can in Python) a `dict` like: `{frozenset([1,4,76]): 10}`.
 This is intentional and for Grammar simplicity purposes.

 ## Dependencies
-This module uses [pyparsing](https://pypi.python.org/pypi/pyparsing) for definind a suitable grammar.
+This module uses [pyparsing](https://pypi.python.org/pypi/pyparsing) for defining a suitable grammar.